WHP

 • Adjust gradient positions for custom fade ranges

-• Use quick presets: Full Fade, Soft Fade, or Edge Fade
+• Use quick presets: Full Fade, Soft Fade, Edge Fade, Spotlight, or Vignette

 Frequently Asked Questions